defifranc/dchf-experimental/README.md

-# DCHF Contracts
+# DCHF Experimental

+This repository serves as a playground to experiment with more fundamental changes to the vanilla DCHF protocol.

+## Warning

+The code in this repository is experimental and not production-ready so please do not deploy any contract contained in this repository to mainnet.

-## General Information
+## Experiments

-This repository improves the current DeFi Franc version deployed on Ethereum Mainnet.

-Basically it allows adding more collateral types (interest bearing collateral ERC20 tokens).
-Therefore, some changes have been made:
+The following experiments are made in this repository:

--   There is no Stability Pool, liquidations are handled directly and liquidator needs to bring the debt of an uncollateralized position.
+- Remove the Stability Pool.
+Instead, execute liquidations through external liquidators which need to repay the debt of a risky trove during a liquidation.
 In order to facilitate liquidations, a FlashMinter of DCHF has been created `contracts/Leverage/FlashMinterDCHF.sol`
--   There is no Recovery Mode.
+- Remove the Recovery Mode.
 A new variable LIMIT_CR is added in DfrancParameters `contracts/DfrancParameters.sol` If the TCR is below than LIMIT_CR just not new troves under LIMIT_CR can be opened, and also is not allowed debt increases or collateral withdrawals, just debt repayments or collateral top ups.
 - MCR (Minimum Collateral Ratio) has been replaced by two new variables to increase flexibility.
 These are LIQ_MCR (Minimum Liquidation CR) and BORROW_MCR (Minimum CR for Borrowing)
--   There is no staking pool.
+- Remove the staking pool.
 The fees collected go to the Fee Contract `contracts/FeeContract.sol` and this contract processes them by swapping DCHF for MON and burning it via sending them to the Burn Contract `contracts/BurnContract.sol`
 -   DefaultPool and Gas Compensation have been deleted in this version.
 -   TroveManager and TroveManagerHelpers have been merged in TroveManager `contracts/TroveManager.sol`

 ## Deployment